COVID-19 Crisis: Harm Reduction Resources for People who Use Drugs

 13) Remember that people with compromised immune systems, lung diseases and other pre-existing conditions are more at risk of contracting COVID19 and help keep them safe by keeping yourself safe - follow these and other harm reduction tips to help you achieve this goal.

-In addition to these guidelines, here are some additional resources created and shared by other stakeholders:
+Here are some additional resources created and shared by other allies, peers, and stakeholders:

 Italian Network of People who Use Drugs (ItaNPUD): Suggerimenti per la Riduzione del Danno per #COVID19